badmrfrosty/OpenSMTPD-book/src/chapters/1020_What_you_need_to_know_about_SMTP.md

 S: 250 HELP
 ```

-At this point,
-the client may begin a transaction to transfer a message:
+Subsequently, the client may begin a transaction to dispatch a message:

 ```
 C: MAIL FROM:<gilles>